tejaski/IBM_Python_For_Data_Science/README.md

-### Python for Data Science on cognitiveclass ny IBM
+### Python for Data Science on cognitiveclass by IBM